 Limited versatility and precision.
 The C-arm configuration of traditional radiation therapy systems has a limited range and speed of motion due to its size and mechanical structure.
-C-arm linac architecture is limited to delivering radiation in a single plane (coplanar) thus limiting its radiation delivery capability for complex and advanced cases.
-Additionally, most previously existing MLCs, which modulate or shape the radiation beams, have mechanical limitations that reduce their beam-shaping ability and the speed at which they operate.
-These design elements limit the motion and dynamic range of IMRT intensities capable of being delivered by traditional radiation therapy systems and often make it challenging to achieve the precision needed to maximize dose to the tumor while avoiding damage to healthy tissue and minimizing side effects.
+Most existing MLCs, which modulate or shape the radiation beams, have mechanical limitations that reduce their beamshaping ability and the speed at which they operate.
+These design elements limit the motion and dynamic range of IMRT intensities capable of being delivered by traditional radiation therapy systems and often make it challenging to deliver radiation from the range of angles employed by more precise products.
 These limited treatment angles reduce the ability to deliver precisely targeted radiation that minimizes exposure to healthy tissue.
 Such imprecision may prevent clinicians from treating tumors near sensitive anatomic structures, such as the eye or the spinal cord, or from re-treating patients in an area of the body that was previously exposed to radiation and may be unable to tolerate additional exposure.